kdabug/intro-angular-practice/README.md

 Run `mongod` and then `nodemon index.js`.
 Tested with robomongo (added users) and postico.

+In the server folder, run `npm i express-session --save` which allows us to use cookies and session in express.

 ## ANGULAR

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.